 ●Musculoskeletal features of reactive arthritis typically develop one to four weeks following an acute infection with one of the triggering organisms.
 At least one of the following is seen in all patients with this condition: asymmetric oligoarthritis (often affecting the lower extremities), enthesitis, dactylitis, and inflammatory back pain.
 (See 'Musculoskeletal signs and symptoms' above.)

 ●Extraarticular manifestations occur in some patients, but none are specific for reactive arthritis.
-These include eye involvement, most often with conjunctivitis, but infrequently with anterior uveitis; genitourinary tract symptoms; oral mucosal ulcers; constitutional symptoms, usually during the acute phase of illness; and cutaneous manifestations, such as keratoderma blennorrhagica, circinate balanitis, and psoriasis-like nail changes.
+These include eye involvement, most often with conjunctivitis, but infrequently with anterior uveitis; genitourinary tract symptoms; oral mucosal ulcers; and cutaneous manifestations such as keratoderma blennorrhagica, circinate balanitis, and psoriasis-like nail changes.
 (See 'Extraarticular signs and symptoms' above.)

 ●Laboratory findings may include evidence of the antecedent infection, elevated acute phase reactants, and findings of inflammatory joint fluid in patients with arthritis.
 Plain radiographs are generally nondiagnostic.
 (See 'Laboratory findings' above and 'Imaging abnormalities' above.)